Skip to main content

 CurrentEpoch - NumEpochsToKeep: deep history not available

-CurrentEpoch - NumEpochsToKeep + 1: deep history parially available
+CurrentEpoch - NumEpochsToKeep + 1: deep history partially available

 CurrentEpoch - NumEpochsToKeep + 2: deep history available